 Director: Uwe Boll

-The zombie genre has delivered some great films over the years, but also a huge pile of garbage along the way as well, so picking one film to represent the worst the genre has to offer wasn’t easy.
+The zombie genre has delivered some great films over the years, but also a huge heap of steaming dead rubbish along the way as well, so picking one film to represent the worst the genre has to offer wasn’t easy.
 But when it comes to bad films, legendary bad film-maker Uwe Boll is never far from the top of the list.
 House of the Dead is easily one of the worst zombie films ever made.
 Oh, and if there was a category for worst trailer, then this little gem would be way up there with the best of the worst as well.

 Fun Fact: Reviews were so bad that Danish cinemas refused to buy it.

 The Fast and the Furious of zombie franchises.
 Who knew Alice would survive long enough to go all-in once again in 2017 for the 6th!!
 Film in the series?
 The first installment back in 2002 took advantage of the fame and reputation of the much-loved games, and turned the zombie genre into an action free-for-all with very little shock value, apart from that kick-ass laser scene.